shaunntan/GenerativeAdversarialActLearning/README.md

         |_ cifar10-wgan                  # generators from a Wasserstein GAN
         |_ cifar10-wgan-doublelastlayer  # generators from a Wasserstein GAN with a double sized last Conv2DTranspose layer
         |_ mnist                         # generators from a DC-GAN
-    |_ oracles                           # oracles used for labelling synthetic images, please approach shaunn .dot. tan .at. gmail.com for the files to be placed in this folder
+    |_ oracles                           # oracles used for labelling synthetic images, please approach "shaunn .dot. tan .at. gmail.com" for the files to be placed in this folder
     |_ Report
         |_ Assets                        # Assets used in our report
     |_ results                           # pickle files with results from our replication and extensions, use `Read results.ipynb` to generate charts